Exploring Practical Methods for iOS HLS Cache Implementation

 #EXT-X-ENDLIST

-*EXT-X-ALLOW-CACHE has been deprecated in iOS≥ 8/Protocol Ver.7 and is no longer meaningful whether this line is present or not.
+EXT-X-ALLOW-CACHE has been deprecated since iOS≥ 8/Protocol Ver.7, so having this line is meaningless.

 Goal

-For a streaming media service, caching is extremely important; because each audio file can range from MB to several GB, if every replay requires fetching the file from the server again, it puts a heavy load on the server, and data costs are significant.
-Having a caching layer can save a lot of money for the service and prevent users from wasting bandwidth and time re-downloading; it’s a win-win mechanism (but remember to set limits/timely clean-up to avoid overwhelming users’ devices).
+For a streaming service, cache is extremely important; audio files can range from a few MB to several GB.
+If every replay requires downloading the file again from the server, it puts a heavy load on the server and results in high data costs.
+Having a cache layer can save a lot of money for the service and also prevents users from wasting bandwidth and time on repeated downloads.
+It’s a win-win mechanism (but remember to set limits and clear cache regularly to avoid filling up the user’s device).

-In the past, with non-streaming mp3/mp4 files, there wasn’t much to handle; you would just download the file to the device before playback, starting playback only after the download was complete.
-Regardless, you had to download the entire file before playback, so why not just use URLSession to download the file and then feed the local file path to AVPlayer for playback?
-Alternatively, you could use the proper method of implementing caching through AVAssetResourceLoaderDelegate in the delegate methods.
+In the past, for non-streaming mp3/mp4 files, there was not much to handle.
+The file was downloaded to the device before playback, and playback started only after the download completed.
+Since the file had to be fully downloaded anyway, we could simply use URLSession to download the file first, then feed the local file path with a file:// URL to AVPlayer for playback.
+Alternatively, the proper method is to use AVAssetResourceLoaderDelegate to cache the downloaded data within the delegate methods.

-When it comes to streaming, the idea is straightforward: read the .m3u8 file, parse the information inside, and cache each .ts file.
-However, I found that the implementation was not as simple as I expected, and the complexity exceeded my imagination, which is why this article exists!
+The idea behind streaming is actually straightforward: first read the .m3u8 file, then parse its information and cache each .ts file.
+However, implementation proved to be much more complicated than I expected, which is why I wrote this article!

-For playback, we still use AVPlayer from iOS AVFoundation directly, as there is no difference in handling streaming and non-streaming files.
+For playback, we still use iOS AVFoundation’s AVPlayer directly.
+There is no difference in handling streaming or non-streaming files.

 Example: